spham395/08-C-Programming/ch03_arrays_strings/performance_labs/lab3B/README.md

 # Lab 3B: Strings

 1. ### Declare and zeroize a char array with a dimension of 256
-2. ### Assign your chosen pharse to the leading elements of that array
+2. ### Assign your chosen phrase to the leading elements of that array
 3. ### Explicitly verify your string is nul-terminated
 4. ### Print your string